Tips for when you are photographed

 At some point throughout life, most people will be photographed professionally and it can be an intimidating proposition.
 Whether you are sprucing up your online profile and need a head shot or you're in an upcoming wedding, or are planning family portraits, there a many times in life that we find ourselves in front of the camera and are all of a sudden nervous and not quite sure what to do.

-Don't worry, as a professional photographer who has photographed hundreds and hundreds of people, I'm here to impart some great basic tips to assuage your fears and better prepare you for having your photo taken.
+Don't worry, as a professional photographer who has photographed hundreds upon hundreds of people, I'm here to throw down some wisdom to assuage your fears and better prepare you for having your photo taken.

 1. Know that you don't need to be perfect in every shot and RELAX